The Latest: 'Dear Evan Hansen' wins best musical Tony

 Stephen Colbert joined host Kevin Spacey to riff on “Groundhog Day: The Musical” and other Broadway shows during the opening of the Tony Awards.

-Colbert popped out of a huge groundhog head before Spacey donned a beard ala “Fiddler on the Roof,” followed by a cameo for Whoopi Goldberg after she stepped out of a closet to offer hosting advice.
+Colbert popped out of a huge groundhog head before Spacey donned a beard ala Josh Groban in “Natasha, Pierre & The Great Comet of 1812,” followed by a cameo for Whoopi Goldberg after she stepped out of a closet to offer hosting advice.

 “Oh, if I could only be Billy Crystal.
 He’d know the answer to all of it,” Spacey bemoaned from a bed, talking with Crystal as he appeared on a screen.

-Note: This story has been corrected to show Spacey donned a beard ala Josh Groban in “Natasha, Pierre & The Great Comet of 1812,” not ala “Fiddler on the Roof.”